 Better armor and wizard robes with magical effects will help keep your character safe and better able to slay those who wish to do him harm.
 But AC bonuses don’t always come from the obvious items, and smaller items can pack a punch for your armor class as well.

 The Ring of Protection is one such item, where wearing it can give a small but often crucial bonus to your AC and your ability to make saving throws.
-Here’s our guide to the ring of protection.
+Here’s our 5e Ring of Protection Guide.

 What is the Ring of Protection?